William Molyneux, 4th Earl of Sefton

 William Philip Molyneux, 4th Earl of Sefton, KG (14 October 1835 – 27 June 1897) was a British peer.

+Biography

 Born Viscount Molyneux, he was the eldest son of Charles Molyneux, 3rd Earl of Sefton and his wife, Mary.
 He was educated at Eton College, Berks.
 In 1854, Molyneux became an ensign in the Grenadier Guards and inherited his father's earldom the following year.
 He was promoted to captain in 1857, retiring a year later, when he was appointed Lord Lieutenant of Lancashire.

 On 18 July 1866, Lord Sefton married Hon.
 Cecil Emily Jolliffe (1838–1899), the fifth daughter of William Jolliffe, 1st Baron Hylton.
 They had five children: